iluvjava/Maths/AMATH 582/Gabor Transform.md

 The transform has the following Draw backs:
 1. When the filter is too narrow, we will lose a lot of localized frequencies information.
-2. When the filter is too wide, we will lose a lot of information about localized frequencies, like, the specific time of where the frequency occurred in the Guassian Filter.
+2. When the filter is too wide, we will lose a lot of information about localized frequencies, like, the specific time of where the frequency occurred in the Gaussian Filter.